Optimal-power Configurations for Hover Solutions in Mono-spinners

 \section{CONCLUSIONS AND FUTURE WORK}

 A comprehensive dynamic model of a mono-spinner UAV was presented.
 Two configurations were studied, namely (1) symmetric, and (2) asymmetric.
-The rotor is located on the fuselage's COM in the former and at a distance in the latter.
-The effect of three design factors on the overall power consumption and flight stability were studied that include: (1) the aerodynamic shape of the fuselage, (2) the distance between the rotor and the fuselage COM, and (3) the titling angle between the rotor and the fuselage's principle axis.
+The effect of three design factors on the overall power consumption and flight stability were studied that include: (1) the aerodynamic shape of the fuselage, (2) the distance between the rotor and the fuselage's COM, and (3) the titling angle between the rotor and the fuselage's principle axis.

 Hover solutions for the two configurations were presented and Compared.
 The concept of specific power was used via numerical optimizations for comparison purposes.
 Results show that power-optimal solutions exist.
 However, while a global optimal solution is achievable under the first configuration, a number of locally-optimal solutions would exist under the second configuration due to non-convexity of the optimization objective function.
 Also results show that using streamline-shape aerodynamic fuselage has significant effects on power-consumption.
-It was also shown that by introducing a tilting angle between the rotor and the principle axis of the fuselage, one can achieve position control even in symmetric mono-spinners.This paper only presents the results under the assumption of a hovering flight at steady state.
-Future plans include: investigating about the power consumption when going through a flight state transition through conventional maneuvers such as tracking trajectories, servoing towards an object, point to point motion, or landing on a desired spot.
+This paper only presents the results under the assumption of a hovering flight at steady state.
+In addition to experimental validation, future plans include: investigating about the power consumption when going through a flight state transition via conventional maneuvers such as tracking trajectories, servoing towards an object, point to point motion, or landing on a desired spot.

-Furthermore, conducting a sensitivity analysis on the design factors and their effects and consequently experimental validation of the results will be the subjects of the future investigation.